 Will Bitcoin mining be profitable in 2023?
+Is Antminer S19 Bitcoin miner is a good choice?
 The reasons why it may be a viable option for passive income in the upcoming years are discussed in this article.

 While bitcoin mining is still profitable, it may not be as profitable as it once was.
 That is true for a number of reasons, including the fact that cryptocurrency values were significantly lower than their peaks for the majority of 2022 and into early 2023.